 We put our user's privacy above all else.
 To help your information stay as secure as possible, we do not ask for any additional financial or personal information from you to use this feature.

 Where do I enable this feature in Jumbo?
-Good news!
 If you're subscribed to Jumbo Pro, this feature is automatically enabled and included in your Data Breach monitoring.

 How does this work exactly?
-With Data Breach monitoring, Jumbo is already scanning the dark web for the email addresses you've connected to the app.
-With this feature, Jumbo's searches are expanded to monitor for traces of your credit cards, Social Security Number, driver's license, and passport.
+With Data Breach monitoring, Jumbo scans the dark web for the email addresses you've registered.
+Jumbo's searches are expanded to monitor for traces of your credit cards, SSN, driver's license, and passport.
 If Jumbo detects a data breach linked to one of your connected email addresses, the app will notify you of that breach as well as the nature of your personally identifiable information in that breach.
 This is all done with your email address--Jumbo is not collecting your personal information and running a search with it.